 19 – Trick or Treat Tree

 Try setting up a trick or treat tree like this with tricks in some and treats in others.
 Let people in the neighborhood pick a pumpkin and get the treat or do the trick!

 20 – Pumpkin Carving Contest

 Have everyone setup a pumpkin carving station in their own driveway.
 Give everyone a theme and have families carve pumpkins in their own driveway as a family.

 Set a time limit and once everyone is done, have people display their pumpkin with a number.
-Families can then walk around to check out the pumpkins and vote on their favorites by sending in the number to a group text (so no passing papers).
+Families can then walk around to check out the pumpkins and vote on their favorites by sending in the number to a group text or filling out a scorecard!